6 Breathing Exercises for Anxiety That Can Help You Feel Calmer

 Coping with anxiety through deep breathing

 At this point, the general consensus is that 2020 has been an anxiety-producing and challenging year.
-If you’re reading this, you’ve lived through the times of the Covid-19 pandemic, a social justice movement, a busy hurricane season, wildfires, and a presidential election.
+If you’re reading this, you’ve lived through the times of the Covid-19 pandemic, a busy hurricane season, wildfires, and a presidential election.

 Given the circumstances, there’s a good chance you’ve felt overwhelmed and anxious at some point.